object-Object/hexxy.media/README.md

   - [web/](./src/hexxy_media/web): [Jinja](https://jinja.palletsprojects.com/en/stable/)-based static site generator for the landing page at https://hexxy.media.
 - [src/infra/aws_cdk/](./src/infra/aws_cdk): [AWS CDK](https://aws.amazon.com/cdk/) application for hexxy.media.
 This deploys the [CodeDeploy application](https://docs.aws.amazon.com/codedeploy/latest/userguide/applications.html) and [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that are used for deploying the API and landing page to the VPS that hosts them.
 - [src/infra/cdktf/](./src/infra/cdktf): [CDKTF](https://developer.hashicorp.com/terraform/cdktf) (CDK for Terraform) application for hexxy.media.
 This deploys DNS records and [dynamic redirects](https://developers.cloudflare.com/rules/url-forwarding/single-redirects/) to Cloudflare for the hexxy.media domain.

-## Adding a subdomain

-Hex Casting addons are welcome to freely use `{modid}.hexxy.media` for their GitHub Pages web books or any other (reasonable) purpose.

-To register a subdomain for GitHub Pages, you can open a pull request adding a record to the appropriate list in [`src/hexxy_media/common/data.py`](src/hexxy_media/common/data.py), or just open an issue / ping me on Discord (`@leftsquarebracket`).

 ## Setup